 Applicants are required to upload unofficial transcripts, a statement of interest, and current CV/Résumé to Cal State Apply (link is external).

 Applications are accepted on a rolling basis with deadlines in May and October.
-Visit our Admissions page to see specific application dates and deadlines.

 Important: to apply for certificates, please go to your “EXTENDED PROFILE” and under "DEGREE GOAL" select “CERTIFICATE”, then choose "Graduate Certificate in Accounting" and SAVE.